Riverdale Park (Bronx): History

-Riverdale Park was originally planned as the centerpiece or an idealized neighborhood, but this never developed beyond the planning stages.
+Riverdale Park was originally planned as the centerpiece of an idealized neighborhood, but this never developed beyond the planning stages.
 In 1868, it was a small neighborhood park consisting mainly of the South End.
 The other areas were owned by the Delafield, Dodge, Douglas, and Perkins families, who donated the land to the New York City in the 1940s with the provision that it be kept in its natural state.
 It was established by the city in the 1950s as one of three "special natural areas" in the city.
 A fence was added in the 1960s.
 Wave Hill also established a Wave Hill Learning Center in 1981.
 The Riverdale Park Project was begun by Wave Hill in 1983 because the park had been unmanaged since the 1960s.
 They began teaching eight Bronx teenagers forest management and ecology as part of paid employment at the park.
 In 1984, they developed a Natural Sciences Program.
 It offers assistance to the New York City Department of Parks and Recreation.
 Also in 1984, Ian McCarg, Chairman of the Department of Landscape Agriculture at the University of Pennsylvania, received a contract from the city to restore the park to improve issues of soil erosion and non-native plant species to restore it to its natural woodland state.